3it-inpaqt/line-classification-slope/README.md

 _<span style="color:gold;">Note:</span> The settings do not change the structure of the neural network.
 This has to be done manually in either `models/model.py` (feed-forward) or `models/cnn.py` (convolution)_

 Create a file `settings.yaml` to override settings documented in `utils\settings.py`.
+From there, you can decide what model to use (feed-forward, CNN, etc.), and set the different hyperparameters.

 ### For example: